iter-io/security-token-analytics/README.md

 #### Data security

-There is a growing growing demand for joining public blockchain data on proprietary datasets.
+There is a growing demand for joining public blockchain data on proprietary datasets.
 As a result security features must be sufficient for protecting proprietary data stored on the platform.

 We specifically expect security issues related to protecting our network while receiving data on our blockchain nodes.
 Running these nodes will